touco10/royatv-video-downloader/README.md

 ## English
-### This script allows you to download Arabic series from the roya.tv site.
+### This script allows you to download Arabic series from the roya.tv website.
 ### the format is in .ts 1080p
 ### On line 23 you can change the url of your series.
 ### On line 67 the receiving folder path